helmgast/lore/design.md

 Domains
 ==================================================================

-Fablr runs on fablr.co as host.
-Blueprints point to a path of `/<blueprint>/`, e.g. `fablr.co/<blueprint>`, for example `fablr.co/social`
+Lore runs on lore.pub as host.
+Blueprints point to a path of `/<blueprint>/`, e.g. `lore.pub/<blueprint>`, for example `lore.pub/social`
-Static assets are served from either `fablr.co/static` or from `asset.fablr.co` (TODO) .
+Static assets are served from either `lore.pub/static` or from `asset.lore.pub` (TODO) .
 Asset allows us to use several subdomains to allow parallell download, which speeds up performance.

 Worlds are special cases, as they may want to stand on their own.
-A world is found at `<world>.fablr.co`.
+A world is found at `<world>.lore.pub`.
 Some world publishers may have purchased their own domains.
-As such, they may want to point `publisherdomain.com` to `publisherdomain.fablr.co` and they may even have other worlds pointing to `sub.publisherdomain.com`.(TODO: publisher feature)
+As such, they may want to point `publisherdomain.com` to `publisherdomain.lore.pub` and they may even have other worlds pointing to `sub.publisherdomain.com`.(TODO: publisher feature)

 The only place host matters is to match the URL route to a correct endpoint, and when creating URLs using `url_for`.
-Also, when we use `<world>.fablr.co` it's important that `fablr.co/world` redirects to `world.fablr.co` .
-Also, when we use a publisherdomain, it's important that world.fablr.co still exists and redirects to publisherdomain.
+Also, when we use `<world>.lore.pub` it's important that `lore.pub/world` redirects to `world.lore.pub` .
+Also, when we use a publisherdomain, it's important that world.lore.pub still exists and redirects to publisherdomain.
 We need to consider `canonical URLs`, that is, the corret master URL - Google penalizes duplicate content without correct markup.

 Creating routes with hostname can be created by: